Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 It is not always possible to guarantee that the synchronization between the resources is safe.
 For instance, the related resources could be part of different API's or could be running on different servers.
 When both the books and the authors resource live in the same API and share the same database than the API can synchronize the resources internally in a save way.
 However, when the two resources are part of two different API's that may also run on different machines and do not share the same database, than synchronization becomes more difficult.

-This document outlines three possible solutions to achieve this.
-In the next section, we first dive into the case where safe synchronization can be assumed.
+In the next section, we first dive info the case where safe synchronization can be assumed.
+Thereafter we will look into the case where safe synchronization is not available.
+In the last section we will discuss the special situation when relations have properties of their own.

 ## Related resources that can be safely synchronized ##

 In this section we assume that the related resources can be safely synchronized.
 For instance the related resources are part of the same API and share the same database.

-### Solution 1: use single PATCH operation with side-effects
+### Solution 1: use a single PATCH operation with side-effects

-In this solution the consumer application sends the following PATCH operation for adding author 3 as co-author of book 1:
+In this solution the consumer application sends the following PATCH operation for adding author 3 as co-author of book 1, just as we did in the previous section:

 ```json
 PATCH /books/1